quixio/quix-samples/python/sources/Reddit/README.md

 ## Requirements/prerequisites

-You will need to create a [Reddit App](https://www.reddit.com/prefs/apps).
+You will need to create a Reddit App [here](https://www.reddit.com/prefs/apps).

 Steps:
 - Provide a name